Grew • Command Line Interface

 - Only one request is used in case of clustering.

-- Request syntax can be learned here or with the online Grew-match tool, first with the tutorial and then with snippets given on the right of the text area.
+- The Request syntax can be learned here or with the online tool Grew-match, first with the tutorial and then with the snippets given to the right of the text area.

-- If some corpus is updated, it is necessary to run again the compilation step.
+- If some corpus is updated, it is necessary to repeat the compilation step.

 - Some requests may take a long time to be searched in corpora.